r2dbc/r2dbc-mssql/README.md

 * `ssl`: Whether to use transport-level encryption for the entire SQL server traffic, defaults to `false`.
 * `hostNameInCertificate`: Expected hostname in SSL certificate.
 Supports wildcards (e.g. `*.database.windows.net`)
 * `preferCursoredExecution`: Whether to prefer cursors  or direct execution for queries.
 Uses by default direct.
 Cursors require more round-trips but are more backpressure-friendly.
 Defaults to direct execution.
 Can be `boolean` or a `Predicate<String>` accepting the SQL query.
+* `endStringParametersAsUnicode`.
+Configure whether to send character data as unicode (NVARCHAR, NCHAR, NTEXT) or whether to use the database encoding, defaults to `true`.
+If disabled, `CharSequence` data is sent using the database-specific collation such as ASCII/MBCS instead of Unicode.

 **Programmatic Configuration**